Kimberly Perry

+Kimberly Perry performing with The Band Perry in 2013.

-Kimberly Marie Perry (born July 12, 1983) is an American singer and songwriter, best known as a member of the Band Perry.
+Kimberly Marie Perry (born July 12, 1983) is an American singer and songwriter, best known as a member of The Band Perry.

 The group signed to Republic Nashville in 2009 and released two studio albums with the label, achieving three number one singles on the Billboard Hot Country Songs chart, as well as three additional top ten singles.
 As a member of the band, Perry received a Grammy Award, three Country Music Association Awards and four Academy of Country Music Awards.

 The band transitioned to pop in 2017 and attained limited success before officially announcing a hiatus in 2023.
 Following this, Kimberly recorded as a solo artist.

 Career

 Beginnings

 Perry sang in her own band as a teenager with her brothers Neil and Reid working as roadies and eventually as her opening act.
 Kimberly released an EP entitled "Carry On" with a song of the same name inspiring two songs on "Pioneer".
 Once they had united to form as "the Band Perry", they joined a New Faces of Country tour in 2005.During her early years of performing, Perry also worked with renowned vocal coach Jan Smith Studios in Atlanta, which helped her refine her vocal technique and stage presence before launching The Band Perry’s career.